 Students disrupting the learning through cell phone or other technology use will not be displaying appropriate professional behaviors.
-If an electronic device, e.g., cell phone, earbuds, gaming console, or iPad is visible during the instructional day, the following steps will be taken:
+If an electronic device, e.g.. cell phone, earbuds, gaming console, or iPad is visible during the instructional day, the following steps will be taken:

-First Infraction: The teacher redirects students to put the electronic devices away in either their backpack or the classroom holder.
-Students are not permitted to get their phone until instructed by their teacher at the end of the period.
+First Infraction: The teacher redirects students to put the electronic devices away in their backpacks.

-Second Infraction: A support team member will confiscate the electronic device and return it to the student at the end of the day.
-The infraction will be documented on PowerSchool.
+Second Infraction: The teacher confiscates the electronic device and returns it to the student at the end of the class period.
+The teacher will document the infraction on Power School.

-Third Infraction: The teacher will notify a support team member.
-The support team member will document the infraction on Power School and create an Electronic Device Support Plan.
+Third Infraction: The teacher will document the infraction on Power School and refer the student to a support team member to create an Electronic Device Support Plan.
 Parents are notified of the need for support and the plan developed by the student and the support team member.